The SSRA Story

 The Superficial Siderosis Research Alliance Mission

-To seek, raise and provide funding in support of medical research for the benefit of the rare disease community affected by the neurodegenerative disease superficial siderosis and the identified symptoms brought on by this disease such as Superficial Siderosis linked ataxia describes the incoordina...
-More, Hearing Loss will affect 95% of Superficial Siderosis patien...
-More, and Myelopathy is one of the three major symptoms of superficial...
+To seek, raise and provide funding in support of medical research for the benefit of the rare disease community affected by the neurodegenerative disease superficial siderosis and the identified symptoms brought on by this disease such as Overview Ataxia is considered a symptom of your superficial ...
+More, Overview In approximately 95% of superficial siderosis patie...
+More, and Overview Myelopathy is one of the three major symptom catego...
 More.

 Now that you know a little about us can we talk about you?
 This is an opportunity to help our effort either as a donor, corporate sponsor, partner, fundraiser, or volunteer.
 Our goals may be straightforward but the journey there will be long and expensive.
 Help us ignite research and join an unstoppable community of giving and support.
 Our story is far from ended.